Everything You Should Know About House Dust Mites

 The microscopic invisible dust mites thrive in moist, warm conditions such as in your mattress, curtains, carpets, couches and soft toys.
 To keep their numbers under control you need to remove the dust mites’ food source and keep your rooms dry and cool, as they love moisture and heat.
 Here are some ways you can do that!

 - Purchase dust mite resistant protectors made from natural fibres to encase your mattress, doona and pillow.
 These covers are woven very tightly so dust mites cannot get through.
 You can often pick these covers up in large department stores, just make sure they are made from 100% natural fabric and no chemicals have been added.
+A favourite of mine is AllergEnd.

 - Regularly wipe down the surfaces in your home using a damp micro-fibre cloth to physically remove the dust.
 Don’t ever dry dust.